 “Why Tuck Business School” is an important aspect to this essay, and your opportunity to demonstrate fit.
 Make sure you have researched the school’s programs and determined your education will suit your plans.
 By reaching out to current students and alumni you will gain crucial insights that will provide a personal perspective on the culture of the school.

-Essay 2: Discuss your most meaningful leadership experience.
+2. Discuss your most meaningful leadership experience.
 What did you learn about your own individual strengths and weaknesses through this experience?

 This essay is similar to Kellogg’s leadership essay.
 As in the Kellogg essay, you will want to define your strengths and weaknesses as a leader.
 What are you good at, and what do you hope to develop at Tuck Business School?
 Unlike the Kellogg essay, this version requires that you describe one specific example that illustrates your leadership challenges and strengths.
 When you contemplate your most meaningful leadership experience, it may not be the most impressive example.
 Think about the leadership opportunities that led to a deeper understanding of yourself and others, and may have resulted in definition of your strengths or an improvement in your weaknesses.

 The example you choose can be from work or community involvement, as “great leadership can be accomplished in the pursuit or business and societal goals.”
 You will need to adhere to the Tuck School of Business definition of leadership and include a team-based aspect to your example.
 As you describe your leadership experience, make sure you explain how you were able to inspire and enable others to accomplish.

 3. Describe a circumstance in your life in which you faced adversity, failure, or setback.
 What actions did you take as a result and what did you learn from this experience?